 This is a short story about a brave little boy named Jack.

+This is a short story about Jack, a seven-year-old boy who had big and bright blue eyes, but who had to wear big glasses to be able to see things better.
+This is why some of his classmates laughed and called him names such as “four-eyes.”
 This made Jack feel very sad at times and although he loved school, those bad children made him want to stay at home on some days, where he knew his mom would spoil him and cover him with kisses.
-But Jack was a brave boy and he never missed classes, he was not ashamed of his glasses, which his Dad had chosen for him.
+But Jack was a brave boy and he never missed classes; he was not ashamed of his glasses, which his dad had chosen for him.
 He just did not want to hear bad kids laugh at him.

 One day, Miss Margaret set up a very special class.
 All the children had to write a poem!
-After practicing poem writing for many days and writing their own poems, everyone was ready to read theirs.
-The first in line to read was John, Jack’s best friend and he read a poem about his dog Bob and how funny was when he wagged his tail and run after balls.
+After practising poem writing for many days and writing their own poems, everyone was ready to read theirs.
+The first in line to read was John, Jack’s best friend.
+He read a poem about his dog, Bob, and how funny he was when he wagged his tail and ran after balls.

-Violetta wrote a poem about how much she loved her grandmother and Carl wrote how excited he felt the day that his Mom and Dad gave him a bicycle for his birthday.
+“Very well,” said Miss Margaret when she heard the poem, “it’s a very beautiful poem, right?
+Bob sounds like a playful puppy.”
+The children all agreed and began to get impatient because everyone had great poems to recite, for example, Ana had written about how funny it seemed to her that Daddy sometimes slipped away in the night to eat the delicious cookies that Mama had made day before.
+Violetta had written a poem about how much she loved her grandmother, and Carl had written about how excited he had felt the day that his Mom and Dad gave him a bicycle for his birthday.
 Just like that, one by one the children went by, until it was Jack’s turn, but he was very nervous to read aloud what he had written.

 “Although my eyes are pretty and blue,